mistupv/csp_tracker/README.md

 	<- FINISH_TRACE

-Some specifications produce a deadlock, and our tool will stop them automatically when the deadlock is detected.
+Some specifications produce a deadlock, and our tool will stop their execution automatically when the deadlock is detected.
 For instance, using '[ex1.csp](https://github.com/mistupv/csp_tracker/blob/master/csp_tracker/examples/ex1.csp)':

 	3> csp_tracker:track('ex1.csp',[only_externals]).